JaesungHuh/av-diarization/README.md

 ---cache_dir (default : None): The directory to store intermediate results.
 If None, the cache will be stored in temporary directory made using tempfile.
 It will be removed after the process is finished.
 We advise you to set this to a path where I/O operation is fast.
 ---ckpt_dir (default : None): The directory to store the model checkpoint.
 If None, the checkpoints will be downloaded from the internet and stored in ~/.cache/voxconverse.
 -o, --out_dir (default : output): The directory to store the output results.
---visualize (default : False): If True, the face detection / SyncNet results will be visualized and saved in the output directory.
+--visualize: If this flag is provided, the face detection and SyncNet results will be visualized and saved in the output directory.
+Otherwise, no visualization is performed.
---vad (default : pywebrtcvad): Voice activity detection model.
+--vad (default : pywebrtcvad): Type of voice activity detection model.
---speaker_model (default : resnetse34): Speaker recognition model.
+--speaker_model (default : resnetse34): Type of speaker recognition model.
 ```

 ### Original version